Enabling BALTIC to visualise Ryder's "Idea of North"

 We created a striking interactive 3D visualisation based using a laser-scanned version of their architectural model, brining to life Ryder’s vision in stunning high-definition with the power of our real-time rendering capability.

-Visualising an alternate reality in real-time 3D
+Visualising alternate reality with real-time 3D

 Conceived in 1969 by world-renown North East architects Ryder and Yates, the proposal was for huge platforms to be constructed across the River Tyne between the Swing Bridge and where the Gateshead Millennium Bridge now stands.

-The BALTIC Centre for Contemporary Art created an exhibition which included Ryder Architecture’s controversial alternate vision for Newcastle.
+The BALTIC Centre for Contemporary Art created an exhibition which included Ryder Architecture‘s controversial alternate vision for Newcastle upon Tyne.
 Alessandro Vincentelli, Curator of Idea of North, was inspired by the “expo-style” presentation of 1929 North East Coast Exhibition in Newcastle’s Exhibition Park.
 He wanted to elicit creative responses from people and had an architectural model created as part of the exhibition.
 However, to better understand how the proposal would have transformed the then post-industrial, desolate riverscape of the Tyne they commissioned a 3D visualisation to put the idea in the context of the present.
 How would the Tyne and surrounding Newcastle-Gateshead look now if the plans had went ahead?

 While working in partnership with Northumbria University on their Virtual Newcastle-Gateshead project, Alessandro enlisted our services to help create a striking visualisation that would have an impact in the minds of the audience.
 Leveraging our partnership and expertise in immersive content we were able to take a 3D scan of their existing architectural model and create from it a virtual model with submillimeter accuracy.
 This was not without its challenges, as the materials which the proposal was created with were not conducive for generating a perfect 3D scan from.
 This meant we had to overcome the challenge of an imperfect 3D point-cloud by combining the scan with archival research documents and photography of the model to get a true representation of the model’s scale.